 of the Number Tournament consists of a group of passionate high school mathletes who have studied math intensively together, participated in countless fierce competitions together and now have strong desires to share their joy in math with the younger math learners.

-Alicia Ying is a junior at Arcadia High School.
-She loves math because there are many different ways to get to one correct answer.
-In addition, math not only can be applied to other subjects such as chemistry and physics but also to our everyday life, like money or time.
+Alicia Ying is a senior at Arcadia High School.
+She loves math because there are many different ways to get to the one correct answer.
+In addition, math not only can be applied to other subjects such as chemistry and physics but also to our everyday life, like money or time management.
 While she enjoys doing math at school, Alicia likes teaching her friends who are struggling in math and helping boost their grade.
 In her free time, Alicia enjoys playing the tuba in the Arcadia Apache Marching Band.

 Josiah Kiok is a member of the Davidson Young Scholars Program, and John Hopkins CTY.
 He has been passionate about math even from a young age, and is currently homeschooled.
 He enjoys problem solving in general, and is always enthusiastic about not only math in particular, but also the sciences and technology.
 Among the many math competitions he took include the AMC series, MathCounts, ARML, and a few other local competitions.
 Despite liking math, he strongly prefers hanging out with friends.
 He is excited to help out in this competition, even though he currently resides in another state.